Edmondbrn/biologie_integrative/README.md

 ```

 - Docker:
 A docker file is also furnished with the project.
-Linux user can directly build the image with :
+Linux users can directly build the image with :

 ```bash
 docker build -t <your-username>/RepositionX dockerfile